 Miller & Zois is committed to the continued education of other personal injury attorneys who are fighting on behalf of injured clients.
-If you have any motions in limine that you believe would be of assistance to other attorneys representing injured victims, please forward them to us and we will, if appropriate, put your motion on our site.
-You can also find more sample motions in personal injury cases here.
+If you have any motions that you believe would be of assistance to other attorneys representing injured victims, please forward them to us and we will, if appropriate, put the up here.

 Expert Related Motions in Limine

 - Exclude Cumulative Expert Testimony: defense counsel - malpractice lawyers in particular - love to put on multiple experts to say the exact same thing

 - Stop Doctor from Testifying as an Expert

 - Response to Motion in Limine to Exclude/Limit Expert's Opinion

 - Opposition to Motion in Limine to Allow Defendants to Not Identify the Uninsured Motorist Carrier

 - Fact Witness

 - Evidence of Plaintiff's Abuse (and Lies About) the Use of Prescription Drugs